LeslieK/SICP/README.txt

 SICP (MIT's Structure and Interpretion of Computer Programs)

 1. I am most proud of solving the Eight Queens Problem.
+And the Symbolic Differentiation problem (without unnecessary parens.)
 2. I finally have more than a superficial understanding of data abstraction.
 I'm starting to feel it in my gut.
 3. Learned TONS from working on SICP during Hacker School.
 A subset of what I learned: scheme (as much as presented through chapter 2)